Regular Expressions

 Unfortunately, getDate will also happily extract a date from the string "100-1-30000".
 A match may happen anywhere in the string, so in this case, it’ll just start at the second character and end at the second-to-last character.

 If we want to enforce that the match must span the whole string, we can add the markers ^ and $.
 The caret matches the start of the input string, whereas the dollar sign matches the end.
-So, /^\d+$/ matches a string consisting entirely of one or more digits, /^!/ matches any string that starts with an exclamation mark, and /x^/ does not match any string (there cannot be an x before the start of the string).
+Thus /^\d+$/ matches a string consisting entirely of one or more digits, /^!/ matches any string that starts with an exclamation mark, and /x^/ does not match any string (there cannot be an x before the start of the string).

 Look-ahead tests do something similar.
-They provide a pattern, and will make the match fail if the input doesn’t match that pattern, but don’t actually move the match position forward.
+They provide a pattern and will make the match fail if the input doesn’t match that pattern, but don’t actually move the match position forward.
 They are written between (?= and ).

 console.log(/a(?=e)/.exec("braeburn"));